syazwanbahrom/Hyperledger-Assesment-2021/RevisedQuestions.md

-## Hyperledger Fabric Developer Training - Level 2 Assessment
+## Hyperledger Fabric Developer Training - Assessment

 ## What is the purpose of this assessment?
 You have entered the second level assessment for Hyperledger Fabric developer training sponsored by Yayasan Peneraju Pendidikan Bumiputera.